If you are looking to spice up your swim training while simultaneously becoming a better and faster swimmer then you better start jumping some rope.

 I also want to give you some tips and tricks for getting started as I have been jumping rope for a while now myself and I know how frustrating it can be to learn this movement.
 That said I have learned a lot since starting and will do my best to help you do the same.

-9 Reasons Why Every Swimmer Should Jump Rope.
+9 Reasons Why Every Swimmer Should Jump Rope

 Here are some reasons why swimmers should jump rope-

-- Develops explosive power, agility, and quickness.
+- Develops explosive power, agility, and speed.